7- A solved problem 12-1 for bearing connections.

 The upper limit is 2.4d*b*t*Fult, db=7/8″ *t=1/2 for a plate, which is common between the left and right sides of the equation.

-Nomial load Rn for the connection.
+Nomial load Rn for the connection for inner bolts.

 The next post will be A solved problem 12-1-part 2-connection nominal load.